Hiring graphic

 • Dr. Chen is elected to the European Academy of Sciences and Arts for his pioneering work in 3D printing, bioprinting and tissue engineering (2021).

 • Our work on "Biomimetic 3D-Printed Scaffolds for Spinal Cord Injury" is now published in Nature Medicine.
-This work was also reported by NIH Director's Blog in June 2019.
+It was featured on the NIH Director's Blog in June 2019.

 More news